 With an American option it is possible to exercise an option on any moment until the maturity date of the option.
 This gives a lot of freedom to the holder to get maximum profit out of the option, by exercising the option on the best possible moment.

 This type of option seems looks like a combination of both European and American options.
 This option cannot be exercised on any date before the maturity date, but on a number of set dates.
 This gives the holder a little more freedom, in comparison with an European option, to exercise the option on a favorable moment.

 A tick is a way of indicating a slightest price change for a specific commodity.
 A tick size can differ per commodity or futures contract.
 It is important to know the value of a tick, to understand what this will do to the equity of an account.
 Monitoring the activity of ticks for a certain commodity can help decide whether or not to enter a market for a commodity.
 It gives an indication on the volatility of the commodity price and possibly in which position of the pricing trend a market is.
 A tick also functions as a counter measure against extremely volatile prices.
 Exchanges employ a maximum tick size to control price volatility.
 When the maximum tick size is exceeded, the trading of such a contract is halted, due to the extreme price volatility, which makes the trading of this contract irresponsible.

 Derivatives play a crucial part in your risk management activities.
 Managing the various derivatives within your portfolio can prove a difficult task without the correct tools.
 Agiblocks offers a simple but effective solution for managing all types of derivatives within your portfolio and employing these tools in your risk management activities.
-You can find more information about futures, options and forex management in our Knowledge center or Interactive Impression of Agiblocks.
+You can find more information about futures, options and forex management in our Knowledge Center.